Microsoft-Web/DEMO-GeekQuiz-Web-API-Windows-Store/DEMO.md

 	this.observable = WinJS.Binding.as(this);
 	````

-	> **Speaking point:** We are setting the view model instance as the binding source for the `root` element.
-After that, we are creating an observable (proxy) for the view model, so changes to properties are automatically reflected in the UI.
+	> **Speaking point:** We are setting the ViewModel instance as the binding source for the `root` element.
+After that, we are creating an observable (proxy) for the ViewModel, so changes to properties are automatically reflected in the UI.

 1. Highlight the `nextQuestion` method, which is included in the following code snippet: